 Grilled Pork and Pineapple Tacos

-A much easier twist on tacos al pastor, these Grilled Pork and Pineapple Tacos promise to be your next taco night hit!
+This Grilled Pork and Pineapple Tacos recipe a much easier twist on tacos al pastor.
+It promises to be your next taco night hit!

 Tacos, tacos, tacos.
 Our family goes crazZzZzy for tacos!